triet228/TrietPilot/README.md

 TrietPilot is a fork of [openpilot](https://github.com/commaai/openpilot) created by Triet.

-It runs on a [comma](https://comma.ai) device and lets AI drive the car.
+This is Triet's fork of [openpilot](https://github.com/commaai/openpilot) fine tuned for 2021 Toyota Corolla LE and local area Ypsilanti/Ann Arbor, Michigan, USA.
+It basically lets AI drive the car.

 ## Features Triet added